-- 1. Safe Contacts need to receive hands-on, authentic training to build interpersonal skills and ensure they have a full understanding of all of the policies and reporting forms. - 2.
-Safe Contact Policies need to effectively define bullying and create procedures regarding how to report incidents, as well as how to foster necessary feedback. - Feedback is key to the target of bullying or harassment, as well as to the person who exhibited the bullying behavior.
+- Safe Contacts should be identified and receive hands-on, authentic training to build interpersonal skills and ensure they have a full understanding of the policies and reporting forms. - 2.
+Safe Contact Policies effectively define bullying and creates procedures on how to report incidents and how to foster feedback. - Feedback is key to the target of bullying or harassment, as well as to the person who exhibited the bullying behavior.
 Make sure all parties who are involved in the event are included throughout the process and are informed about next steps. - Safe environments build respect and positive relationships.